 Sierra del Sueve and Alto del Fitu

 The best way to get to the top is to approach the Mirador del Fitu A watchtower that already amazes us for its spectacular views of the Cantabrian Mountains.
 From there we can see at a glance the councils of Colunga, Caravia, Villaviciosa, Ribadesella y Llanes, so imagine what can be seen from a little above.
-Going back and going back to Picu Pienzu will mean 5 approximate hours of walk, which become a bit harder in the last stretch of access to the top.
-From the Fito the route is clearly drawn.
-The road leads us to a sheepfold known as «El Bustacu».
-From this point is when walking becomes more expensive, but nothing that can not be overcome with water in canteens and some restorative.
+Going back and going back to Picu Pienzu will mean 5 approximate hours of walk, which become a little harder in the last stretch of access to the highest.
+From the Fito the route appears clearly traced.
+The road leads us to a flock known as "El Bustacu".
+From this point is when walking becomes more expensive, but nothing that can not be overcome with water in the canteens and some restorative.

 The entire mountain range is somewhat isolated from the mountainous landscape of Asturias thanks to the boundary drawn around it the vega of the Sella.
 And for that reason it is still peculiar and surprising.
 It stands out for its constitution of limestone, and at its feet merges with the coastal rasas.